About Sally

-Sally’s interdisciplinary research spans Second Testament, early church studies and theology as she continues to reflexively engage with these sources and the potential implications of re-engaging with often suppressed texts in contemporary context.
-In particular, Sally’s research attends to questions of christology, soteriology, gender and discipleship.
+Sally’s interdisciplinary research spans biblical studies, early church studies, and theology as she continues to reflexively investigate these sources and the potential implications of re-engaging with, often suppressed, texts in contemporary context.
+In particular, Sally’s research attends to questions of christology, soteriology, gender, violence, spirituality, and discipleship.

 A central question that informs Sally’s research and writing in both academic and popular spheres is “So what?” – “So what might this mean for how we understand ancient texts in light of contemporary research?”; “So what might this mean for understandings of the Divine?” and “So what might this mean for how we live?”